-The Outer North contains a significant proportion of supply of additional greenfield land to support Greater Adelaide's longterm housing needs.
+The Outer North contains a significant proportion of supply of additional greenfield land to support Greater Adelaide's long-term housing needs.

-Greenfield precincts

-PRECINCT DESCRIPTION ESTIMATED ADDITIONAL DWELLING YIELD Two Wells A significant new growth area has been identified to support the long-term housing land supply needs of the region.
+Precinct Description Estimat ed additio nal dwelling yield Two Wells (southern portion) A significant new growth area has been identified to support the long-term housing land supply needs of the region.
 The southern portion of the growth area is located immediately north-east of the established areas of Two Wells on land which is least constrained by environmental hazards and infrastructure.
 The remainder of Two Wells future growth areas are located within the adjoining Northern Plains and Barossa region.
 1,200 dwellings Riverlea Park An area of approximately 916 hectares has been identified which is located west of Port Wakefield Highway, immediately south of the currently identified extent of the Riverlea development.
 This area will be supported by significant parcels of future employment land to the south, identified west of Port Wakefield Highway at Waterloo Corner.
+7,700 dwellings

+Kudla

+A significant new growth area has been identified at Kudla, encompassing several surrounding suburbs and localities including Hillier, Evanston South, Evanston Gardens, Blakeview and Munno Para Downs.
+This area will be planned to maximise integration with:

+11,600 dwellings

+- The Gawler rail corridor

+- Significant government landholdings

-7,700 dwellings Kudla A significant new growth area has been identified at Kudla, encompassing several surrounding suburbs and localities including Hillier, Evanston South, Evanston Gardens, Blakeview and Munno Para Downs.
-This area will be planned to maximise integration with: • the Gawler rail corridor • significant government landholdings • the future Northern Park Lands • land suitable for local population-serving employment needs.
-A state-led structure plan, Code Amendment and infrastructure scheme will be required due the fragmented land ownership and coordination of infrastructure required for this growth area.
-The upgrade to Dalkeith Road is required to support future growth and will be considered in the preparation of an infrastructure scheme, along with potential reconfiguration of passenger rail stations to support improved accessibility to transport infrastructure.
+- The future Northern Park Lands

+- Land suitable for local population-serving employment needs.

+A state-led structure plan, Code amendment and infrastructure scheme will be required due the fragmented land ownership and coordination of infrastructure required for this growth area.

+An upgrade to Dalkeith Road is required to support future growth and will be considered in the preparation of an infrastructure scheme, along with potential reconfiguration of passenger rail stations to support improved accessibility to transport infrastructure.
 Several other major infrastructure upgrades will also be required.

-The new Northern Park Lands will be established by the state government providing a new linear park connecting the Hills Face to the Gawler River via Karbeethan Reserve.
+The new Northern Park Lands will be established by the state government and delivered in partnership with local government.
+The parklands will provide providing a new linear park connecting the Hills Face to the Gawler River via Karbeethan Reserve.
 This will provide new formal and passive recreation facilities to support the growth of this area and adjacent growth areas such as Blakeview and Munno Para.

+Roseworthy

-11,600 dwellings Roseworthy Almost 4,000 hectares of land has been identified at Roseworthy, which has the potential to establish a large future community and underpin a significant, long-term land supply pipeline for housing in northern Adelaide.
+Almost 4,000 hectares of land has been identified at Roseworthy, which has the potential to establish a large future community and underpin a significant, long-term land supply pipeline for housing in northern Adelaide.
 These areas are supported by the identification of a parcel of future employment land located between the Horrocks and Thiele Highways, east of the current established urban area.

+33,300 dwellings

-33,300 dwellings identified as a key site for increased density and renewal.
+To facilitate housing choice in the Outer North, strategic infill sites have been identified that can provide alternative housing close to centres and public transport, particularly the Gawler train line.
+Elizabeth Central and surrounds is identified as a key site for increased density and renewal.
 The identification of this centre also acknowledges its key role as a focus for the Outer North with the additional population growth expected.

-To facilitate housing choice in the Outer North, strategic infill sites have been identified that can provide alternative housing close to centres and public transport, particularly the Gawler train line.
-Elizabeth Central and surrounds is